-The ADS1120-Q1 offers an SPI timeout feature that can be used to recover communication when a serial interface transmission is interrupted.
-This feature is especially useful in applications where $\overline{\text{CS}}$ is permanently tied low and not used to frame a communication sequence.
-Whenever a complete command is not sent within 13955 \cdot $t{\text{(MOD)}}$ (normal mode, duty-cycle mode) or 27910 \cdot $t{\text{(MOD)}}$ (turbo mode), the serial interface resets and the next SCLK pulse starts a new communication cycle.
+The ADS1120 offers an SPI timeout feature that can be used to recover communication when a serial interface transmission is interrupted.
+This feature is especially useful in applications where $\overline{CS}$ is permanently tied low and is not used to frame a communication sequence.
+Whenever a complete command is not sent within 13955 $\cdot$ t(MOD) (normal mode, duty-cycle mode) or 27910 $\cdot$ t(MOD) (turbo mode), the serial interface resets and the next SCLK pulse starts a new communication cycle.
+See the Modulator section for details on the modulator frequency (f(MOD) = 1 / t(MOD)) in the different operating modes.
+For the RREG and WREG commands, a complete command includes the command byte itself plus the register bytes that are read or written.